 “It seems to me that a story without a message, however subliminal, is like a man without a soul . . .
 None of us lives in a vacuum—none of us is untouched by the everyday events about us—events which shape our stories just as they shape our lives.” – Stan Lee

-Grant P. Scowden is an attorney at Ball Morse Lowe who practices with our civil litigation team.
+Grant P. Scowden is an attorney at Ball Morse Lowe whose practice focuses on business + commercial matters, litigation, and estate planning.
 Grant graduated from Southwestern Oklahoma State University with a B.A. in history education.
 He then went on to get his Juris Doctor from the University of Oklahoma College of Law in 2020.
 While attending law school, Grant served as a member of the Oklahoma Law Review and as vice president of the school’s Intellectual Property Society.

 Throughout his career, from studying to teach history to his internship as a mediator, and eventually to the practice of law, Grant has sought to understand the personal element behind each story, event, or case.
 This motivation has helped guide Grant into a practice in civil litigation.